 Steinmetz, Reverend Paul B. (1928-), S.J.: Father Steinmetz studied Native American religious traditions, which is reflected in his pastoral work, writings, recordings, and photography.

-Stolzman, Reverend William (Bill) F. (1938-) [formerly S.J.]: Father Stolzman left the Society of Jesus and is now a priest of the Archdiocese of Saint Paul and Minneapolis.
-However, from 1973-1978, he was a Jesuit involved in ministry to Native Americans and in so doing, he chaired the Medicine Men and Clergy Meetings at St. Francis Mission.
+Stolzman, Reverend William (Bill) F. (1938-) [formerly S.J.]: Father Stolzman left the Society of Jesus and became a priest of the Archdiocese of Saint Paul and Minneapolis.
+As a Jesuit from 1973-1978, he was active in pastoral ministry to Native Americans and in so doing, he chaired the Medicine Men and Clergy Meetings at St. Francis Mission.
 The meetings were a theological dialogue with 85 sessions between Brulé and Oglala Indian medicine men (with spouses and associates) and Jesuit priests.
 From them, Father Stolzman wrote The Pipe and Christ: A Christian-Sioux Dialogue, 1986, a comparative analysis of Catholic and Native belief and ritual.
 Stolzman also created Lakota language teaching aids with Reyes Hernandez (Oglala).

 Westropp, Reverend Henry I. (1872-1952), S.J.: In 1905, Father Westropp was ordained a priest at St. Francis Mission.
 At various times he served on the Pine Ridge, Rosebud, and Yankton reservations, often in concert with catechist [Nick] Black Elk, who became a close friend.
 In 1917, following the expulsion of German Jesuits in India, Father Westropp, and other U.S. Jesuits, transferred there to help staff those missions.